Technological University, Kyaukse

-Technological University (Kyaukse) is a university under the Ministry of Education.
-It is located at Kyaukse township, Mandalay Region, Myanmar.
+Technological University (Kyaukse) is a public university under the Ministry of Education.
+It is located at Kyaukse Township, Mandalay Region, Myanmar.
 Government Technical Institute (Kyaukse) was initially opened on 9 December 1998 at Myopet Street, Yesu Quarter in Kyaukse.
-The board of the government of Union of Myanmar upgraded it to the Government Technological College (Kyaukse) on 20 January 2001 and then it to Technological University (Kyaukse) on 20 January 2007.
+The board of the government of Union of Myanmar upgraded it to the Government Technological College (Kyaukse) on 20 January 2001 and to Technological University (Kyaukse) on 20 January 2007.